 For most people, a diet that includes plenty food-derived iron should be sufficient to prevent iron deficiency.
 In certain cases, such as absorption issues or pregnancy, iron supplements may be the key to maintaining healthy iron levels.
 Do your research and look for natural supplements, as the synthetic versions lack the co-nutrients that let our bodies process and absorb the vital constituents of your food.
 You may want to find a supplement in pill form since liquid iron supplements can stain teeth.

-I personally recommend Iron Fuzion™, Global Healing Center's own iron supplement.
+I personally recommend Iron Fuzion™, Global Healing's own iron supplement.
 Iron Fuzion uses iron extracted from the leaves of organic Murraya koenigii, better known as the curry tree, to create a natural, safe, plant-based supplement.

 Do you monitor your iron consumption?
 What iron-rich foods do you eat?
 Tell us in the comments!